Charles Becker: Controversy

 Beginning with Henry Klein in 1927, a number of authors have suggested that Becker was wrongly convicted.
 Andy Logan wrote a thorough account of this position in her Against the Evidence (1970), as she became convinced of his innocence in the murder through her research.
 They suggest that Becker and his fellow officers had stood back and allowed "the street" to "take care of" Rosenthal since they knew that his co-operation with the district attorney's office would put a huge target on his back.

 Three people have been identified as having a major stake of self-interest in Becker's prosecution for murder.
 Allegedly, District Attorney Whitman manipulated the evidence to implicate the corrupt Lieutenant.
 Becker was known to have assets that far exceeded his salary.
 However, for Whitman, gaining a guilty verdict for Becker in the sensational murder case would help his own political aspirations, and he is thought to have been elected as governor largely based on his success in that goal.

 In addition, the reporter Herbert Bayard Swope publicized the case mercilessly in the press, representing the power of the New York World.
 He devoted much space to the conduct of the trial and individuals' testimony.
 Later, he said his reporting on the trial catapulted his career.
 Lastly, as noted above, Judge John Goff showed his bias and played a major role in gaining a guilty verdict from the jury.

 New York police historian Thomas A. Reppetto believes that Becker was guilty because of the testimony of people involved but also he had a strong motive and had shown reckless behavior.
 The consensus continues to favor Becker's active involvement in the murder.

-The Becker-Rosenthal murder was explored by historian Mike Dash in his Satan's Circus: Murder, Vice, Police Corruption and New York's Trial of the Century (2007).
+The Becker-Rosenthal murder case was explored by historian Mike Dash in his Satan's Circus: Murder, Vice, Police Corruption and New York's Trial of the Century (2007).
 He made no conclusion as to Becker's guilt in the murder.